 - weed

+- pot

 - reefer

+- grass

-- - dope Aunt Mary
+- dope Aunt Marv

+- Mary Jane • 420

 - sinsemilla

-- gangster herb

-- pot grass

-- Mary Jane • 420

 - chronic

+- gangster

 - ganja

+- herb

+- kif

-- bloodshot eves - dry mouth, throat - reduced ability in concentration, coordination - impairments in learning, memory, perception, judgment - intense anxiety, panic attacks - difficulty in speaking, thinking, retaining knowledge, problem-solving, torming concepts
+- bloodshot eyes - dry mouth, throat - reduced ability in concentration, coordination - impairments in learning, memory, perception, judgment - intense anxiety, panic attacks - difficulty in speaking, thinking, retaining knowledge, problem-solving, torming concepts

-- Marijuana strength has increased by 2 to 7 times since the 1970s, as measured by levels of THC, the mind-altering chemical in marijuana. - About 1 in 6 teens who use marijuana become addicted.
+- Marijuana strenath has increased by 2 to 7 times since the 1970s, as measured by levels of THC, the mind-altering chemical in marijuana. - About 1 in 6 teens who use marijuana become addicted.
 The rate of addiction is between 25% - 50% for teens who use it daily. - Negative effects on attention, memory and learning can range from days or weeks to permanent. - Frequent use can result in a loss over time of up to 8 points of a teen user's IQ.

-CONCENTRATES.
-DABBING & EDIBLES
+CONCENTRATES, DABBING & EDIBLES